How To Make An Omelette

 An American omelette is fully cooked with a golden crust and fluffy texture – and, no surprise, much easier to make.
 The eggs are briefly scrambled in the pan and then left to set and develop a lightly golden crust.
 The omelet is then filled with cheese, meat, or vegetables and folded in half or thirds.

 This is an American-style omelette (read: easy), but with a little French flair thanks to the creamy texture, good cheese, fresh herbs, and optional last-minute butter gloss.
-I keep it simple with just cheese, but feel free to add 1/4 cup of your favorite fillings; diced ham, bacon, breakfast sausage, smoked salmon, avocado, tomatoes, and cooked vegetables are all great options.
+I keep it simple with just cheese, but feel free to add 1/4 cup of your favorite fillings; diced ham, bacon, breakfast sausage, smoked salmon, avocado, tomatoes, and cooked vegetables (like ratatouille) are all great options.

 The Omelette Pan